pgEdge/cli/docker/DOCKER-README.md

-Initial prototype to run pgEdge in a docker container ==
+Run pgEdge in a docker container
+==

-Working to try and get a test environment of pgEdge running in two Docker containers, controlled by docker-compose.
+Test environment of pgEdge running in two Docker containers, controlled by docker-compose.

 Intention of how this should run:
 ---